Facts and Frequently Asked Questions

 Yes, but it depends on the team.
 Most of our teams are competitive in selecting members, but some have JV teams.
 We strongly encourage potential student-athletes to connect with coaches to gauge interest and potential for participation.

 A variety of intramural teams are offered including: basketball, bowling, football, racquetball, soccer, softball, Ultimate Frisbee® and volleyball.

-Club sports include bowling, men's lacrosse, tennis, Ultimate Frisbee® and water polo.
+Club sports have included bowling, men's lacrosse, tennis, Ultimate Frisbee® and water polo.

 How many students participate in athletics?